Loading...

 Required Access: Moodle Administrator

-As your Moodle host, we will install the Moodle system which will be an empty Moodle site ready for you to set up and configure once we send you the Moodle site details.
+As your Moodle host, we will install a blank Moodle site for you to set up and configure.
+You will receive the site details once it’s ready.

 IMPORTANT NOTES: